simonrp84/PyCoxMunk/README.md

 The pycoxmunk library computes the sea surface reflectance, using the [Cox-Munk method](https://doi.org/10.1364/JOSA.44.000838), as expected to be seen from space based on the satellite and weather conditions at the sea surface.
+A description of the algorithm and this library are given in [this paper](https://joss.theoj.org/papers/10.21105/joss.05074.pdf), published in the Journal of Open Source Software.

 The main purpose of this library is to enable an easy method for computing sea surface reflectance that is applicable to a wide variety of low-earth and geostationary orbit satellites and sensors.
 The library is closely linked to the